 Hiking generally means a short walk to a remote and natural area, which does not include a night stay.

 The best time for hiking is obviously autumn ( Oct-Nov) and Spring (end of Feb-apr).
-Besides that, you can do hiking whenever you favor doing it except for rainy days.
+Besides that, you can do hiking whenever you favour do it except for rainy days.

 It would be comfortable for you if you choose to wear sports shoes.
 Otherwise, any type of shoe or footwear would be okay except for the high heels.

-No, there is not.
-It is just hiking on a very small hill station.
+Ranikot is elevated in 1788 m of altitude.
+It is merely a hike on a very small hill station.
 That’s why there is no possibility of High Altitude Sickness.

 Actually Yes, there are few restaurants and resorts.
 Also, there are some local shops where you can find food and beverages if you want to try some local taste.

-It is a short hike thus took approximately 2-3 hours of walk to reach the destination.
+It is a short hike thus took approximately 2-3 hours of walk to reach the destination from Bhaktapur Durbar Square.

 Yes, if you supposedly want to end your hike by returning through booked vehicles, then don’t miss the sunset view.
 Just finish your day at the top.